ashrafali-v/mind-website/README.md

 1.npm run test

-Test is written by using jest with react testing library
+- Test is written by using jest with react testing library,
+- Have wrote one test case to check the page rendered correctly.
+- Have wrote another test case for the search is calling with expected keyword